KevinMakherana/Cybersecurity-Virtual-Lab/README.md

 ## Overview

 This project is a virtual cybersecurity lab built using VMware Workstation Pro.
-It simulates a small Security Operations Center (SOC) environment where an attacker machine (Kali Linux) interacts with vulnerable and target systems (Windows 10 and Metasploitable 2).
+It simulates a small Security Operations Center (SOC) environment where Kali Linux is used as an attacker workstation and interacts with target systems including Windows 10 and Metasploitable 2.

 The purpose of this project is to demonstrate practical skills in:

-- Virtual machine deployment and management
+* Virtual machine deployment and management
-- Network configuration and segmentation
+* Network configuration and segmentation
-- Isolated lab environment setup
+* Isolated lab environment setup
-- Basic cybersecurity and SOC fundamentals
+* Cybersecurity and SOC fundamentals
+* Network troubleshooting and validation
+* Security testing preparation

+---

+## Skills Demonstrated

+* VMware Workstation Pro Administration
+* Virtual Machine Deployment
+* Network Segmentation
+* NAT and Host-Only Networking
+* IP Address Configuration
+* Linux Administration
+* Windows Administration
+* Cybersecurity Lab Design
+* Network Troubleshooting
+* Technical Documentation

+---

+## Tools Used

+* VMware Workstation Pro
+* Kali Linux
+* Windows 10
+* Metasploitable 2
+* Linux Networking Utilities
+* Windows Networking Tools

 ---